Yikai-Liao/symusic/README.md

 ## Documentation Roadmap

 - The legacy mdBook (link above) stays online for historical reference but is no longer updated.
-- The next-generation documentation for the 1.0 release is being rebuilt with Sphinx + MyST under `docs_rtd/`.
+- The next-generation documentation for the 1.0 release is being rebuilt with Sphinx + MyST under `docs/`.
-- Build the new docs locally via `pip install -r docs_rtd/requirements.txt` followed by `sphinx-build -b html docs_rtd docs_rtd/_build/html`.
+- Build the new docs locally via `pip install -r docs/requirements.txt` followed by `sphinx-build -b html docs docs/_build/html`.
 - Once the Read the Docs deployment is live, this README will point to the canonical URL.

 ## Features